openml/openml-python/doc/usage.rst

 In order to upload and share results of running a machine learning algorithm on a task, we need to create an :class:`~openml.OpenMLRun`.
-A run object can be created by running a :class:`~openml.OpenMLFlow` or a scikit-learn model on a task.
+A run object can be created by running a :class:`~openml.OpenMLFlow` or a scikit-learn compatible model on a task.
 We will focus on the simpler example of running a scikit-learn model.

 Flows are descriptions of something runable which does the machine learning.
 A flow contains all information to set up the necessary machine learning